Find Sporting Goods on eBay

 Real Time Media On The Net

 The Internet is fast becoming the dominant medium for business and communication, but it still resembles something of a frontier, because there is little regulation.
-If you are looking for satelite then you are doing so in an unregulated marketplace.
+If you are looking for free satelite then you are doing so in an unregulated marketplace.
 Most efforts have relied on the Internet industry to police itself.
 Although there has been some notable success with self-policing, continued abuses have increased calls for government intervention.
-That's where our role in pre-checking satelite sites comes in.
-Our satelite provider is solid and reliable.
+That's where our role in pre-checking free satelite sites comes in.
+Our free satelite provider is solid and reliable.

 Some aspects of the Internet could undoubtedly use some regulation, but this task is not as simple as it may seem.
 The very nature of the Internet makes it difficult, if not impossible to regulate.
-However in the midst of this many satelite retailers survive and prosper.
+However in the midst of this many free satelite retailers survive and prosper.
 At the same time, the absence of regulations means that everyone who uses this essentially public network can be a target for anyone who has the technical know-how and the will to invade their privacy.
-Privacy was foremost in our minds when sourcing the right satelite retailer for you.
-Their link appears below.
+Privacy was foremost in our minds when sourcing the right free satelite retailer for you.
+Their link appears above.

 Main Menu